atmask/o-rly-generator/README.md

 # O-RLY-Book-Generator
-Python tool for generating O RLY?
+Tools for generating O RLY?
 Book Covers

+> The animal images are from the [USF ClipArt ETC](https://etc.usf.edu/clipart/animals/) collection.